 SASE, an acronym of Secure Access Service Edge, is a new cloud-based network security approach to support the Cloud era of rampant modern digital transformation and cloud-first businesses.
 With more cloud workload adoption and business agility, SASE software security gives IT teams

+SASE security solutions are essential and necessary in our global, hybrid workplace of the 21st century.
 With more roaming/remote workforce or users vying for remote access to cloud applications, it comes with challenges like:

 - Infrastructure Complexity